-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended September 30, 2020

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-37708

-Syndax Pharmaceuticals, Inc.

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization) 32-0162505 (IRS Employer Identification No.)

-35 Gatehouse Drive, Building D, Floor 3 Waltham, Massachusetts (Address of Principal Executive Offices) 02451

-(Zip Code)

-(Registrant's Telephone Number, Including Area Code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock SNDX The Nasdaq Stock Market, LLC

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.:

-Large accelerated filer Accelerated filer \times Non-accelerated filer Smaller reporting company X Emerging growth company \times

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of November 4, 2020, there were 40,869,222 shares of the registrant's Common Stock, par value \$0.0001 per share, outstanding.
+• k One) ECTION 12 OP 15(4) OF TH E SECURITIES EVENANCE ACT OF 4034 \boxtimes QUARTERLY REPORT PURSUANT TO S . , IE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2022 or TRANSITION REPORT PURSUANT TO S ECTION 13 OR 15(d) OF TH IE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 001-37708 Svn dax Pharmace uticals, Inc. b xact Name of Registrant as Spec Delaware (State or Other Jurisdictio Incorporation or Organiza 32-0162505 (IRS Employer Identification No.) 35 Gatehouse Drive, Building Waltham, Massachuse (Address of Principal Executive tts 02451 (Zip Code) (781) 419-1400 (Registrant's Telephone Number, In cluding Area Code) Securities registered pursuant to Section 12(b) of the A Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock SNDX The Nasdaq Stock Market, LLC prece • • • • • • • • • • • • • • • • • • • • by Section 13 or 15(d) of the Securities Exchange Act of 1 orts), and (2) has been subject to such filing requirements for ive Data File required to be submitted pursuant to Rule 405 at the registrant was required to submit such files).
+Yes • grow iler, a non-accelerated filer, smaller reporting company, or a porting company," and "emerging growth company" in Rul Large accelerated filer 🗵 Accelerated filer accelerated filer \Box ging growth company \Box Smaller reporting company If an emerging growth company, indicate by check mainting standards provided pursuant to Section 13(a) of o use the extended transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell l company (as defined in Rule 12b -2 of the Exchange Act).
+Yes □ No ⊠ As of May 6, 2022, there were 56,232,326 shares of th e registrant's Common Stock, par value \$0.0001 per share, outstanding.